kailash-manasarovar/statement/docs/timeline/2023/december.md

 - A grown-up child rape-gang star must make them really crazy; ready to trash their own souls for millennia.
 - We are seeing evidence of this everywhere we look; men destroying the world for their boners.

-### Sally
+### Sandra Rita Diaz

-- Sally is also in Lourdes for these few days.
+- Sandra Rita Diaz is also in Lourdes for these few days.
 - In retrospect I wonder if she's checking up on me.
-- My suspicions about Sally's intentions revolve around bizarre things she has said to me over the years which seemed to be in order to gage my reaction to them.
+- My suspicions about Sandra Rita Diaz's intentions revolve around bizarre things she has said to me over the years which seemed to be in order to gage my reaction to them.
 - One of these instances was in 2016 when we met for dinner in Paris one afternoon, and out of the blue, this shy ditzy apparently innocent and childish woman shows me a picture of a loaf of French bread moulded into the shape of a massive phallus and testicles.
 - She tells me a black priest sent it to her and wants to know what I think.
 - It's an extraordinary thing to communicate.